YSOVAR/PAIRITEL/PAIRITEL_README.txt

 Step 3

 Run 'pairitel_pyraf_1.py' in the pyraf shell.
+This script will do the aperture photometry for all nights.

+(By the way: you can check the results of the aperture photometry by loading the .coo.1 file of an image into DS9 (load region - selection: all - (click file) - format: X Y - coordinate system: image).)

-This script will do the aperture photometry for all nights and tell you which night yielded the sharpest images, it also tells you in which image the most sources were found by aperture photometry.
+The script will tell you which night yielded the sharpest images, it also tells you in which image the most sources were found by aperture photometry.
 Look at those images by hand (for example with ds9) and choose one of them as your master image for the source extraction.
 Save that filename, including the path, in the input_info.py file.

 Then open that image in ds9 (if it's not open yet) and define ca. 10 single, bright, but not saturated stars as your stars for the psf fitting.
 Do this by placing circular regions centered on those stars (the radius does not matter), and save those regions, using decimal fk5 coordinates.
 Save the filename of that file, including the path, in the input_info.py file.
 I usually save mine in the parent folder of the individual nights, so that I can find it easily if I want to check something by hand in ds9.
 It can help to open some more images and add more psf stars to that file, especially if the central point of your nightly observations shifts a lot.